A complete guide to becoming a WFM supervisor

 The advent of workforce management (WFM) software solutions has revolutionized process and workflow management.
 It enabled macro and micro-management possible, be it onshore or offshore.

 However, there is more to WFM supervisors than oversight.
-It is a position with plenty of responsibilities and dynamics.
+This position has plenty of responsibilities and dynamics.
 Learn more about WFM supervisors through this in-depth primer.

 Definition of workforce management (WFM)

 WFM is a set of processes employers use to direct the company to operate efficiently.
-Composed of diverse techniques, it aims to forecast workloads, manage corporate schedules, examine company historical data for decision-making purposes, and analyze the performance of employees and processes.
+Composed of diverse techniques, it aims to:

 The approach is top-down, with the upper management setting the strategy for the whole organization to observe.
 With things laid out, the outcome has little room for deviation.